Sunday, June 5, 2011

 Bill Robinson grew up in working-class PA where his dad was a steel worker.
 Bill was a local baseball and basketball star and was signed by the Braves in '61, just out of school.
 He took a couple years to get on track in the low minors, making Single A in '63 where he hit .316 in rural Georgia, also experiencing segregation for the first time.
-In friendlier Yakima in '64 he hit .348 and the next two seasons played Triple A ball, briefly playing for Atlanta in '66.
+In friendlier Yakima in '64 he hit .348 and then had a good fall of IL ball.
+The next two seasons were spent in Triple A where in '66 Bill had a line of .312/20/79, followed by his debut for Atlanta that year.
 After that season he was sent to the Yankees for Clete Boyer.

 Robinson's time in NY was not terribly fruitful.
 Burdened with the stress of replacing a mainstay on the Yankees' last pennant winners and given the handle "the next Mickey Mantle" - a bunch of guys had to deal with that one - Bill's hitting never really approached his minor league performances.
 Overall for three seasons he hit .206 with very little power.
 In the second half of '68 he did raise expectations a bit by hitting close to .290 but after the .171 season in '69 he was sent back down to the minors.
 In '70 he hit .258 for Triple A Syracuse and he was then traded to the White Sox for Barry Moore.
 After a Triple A season for those guys in which he raised his average to .275 and rediscovered his power (14 homers and 81 RBIs) he nearly quit when it was apparent he was going nowhere.
-The Sox told him to stick it out and traded him to the Phillies for another no-namer.
-In '72 Bill hit .304 in half a season and got a call-up to Philadelphia.
+But the Sox management told him to stick it out and after the season Bill was sent to the Phillies for another no name.
+He had a bang-up first half of the '72 season - a .304/20/66 line in only 240 at bats - and got a call-up to Philadelphia.
 There in only 186 at bats he topped his prior best in homers while also ingratiating himself to Steve Carlton by standing in as a faux hitter when Carlton warmed up before his starts in the pen.

-'73 was a big deal for Robinson.
-He became a regular again for the first time since the '60s and delivered.
-He hit everywhere between first and seventh putting a lot of time in at leadoff in mid-season.
-Although he would miss time with a broken thumb later in the year, Bill set personal bests in just about every major batting category except triples.
-In '74 the addition to the team of outfielders Jay Johnstone, Ollie Brown, and Tony Taylor crimped his time and his average took a hit.
+In '74 the addition to the team of outfielders Jay Johnstone, Ollie Brown, and Tony Taylor crimped Robinson's time and his average took a hit.
 He also didn't get along terrible well with manager Danny Ozark so when in early '75 he was sent to the Pirates for Wayne Simpson, Bill was pretty happy.

 These two have pretty common last names so I am going to use a third to help hook them up: